bhuffy/100-days-of-code/log.md

 **Thoughts**: Feel a lit more solid on how Javascript generally works today.
 I still don't know what almost everything means but I have an idea of how it generally "functions" ;).
 Anyway, it has been a relatively productive day.
 I'm mostly just trying to take my time so I can retain all the new information and copy stuff down.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 53-54: February 24-25, 2017 (Friday-Saturday)

+**Today's Progress**:

+**Thoughts**: Learning Javascript is starting to get a little hard and I'm not even into the "hard" stuff yet.
+I'm excited but a little bit nervous.
+Maybe it's becuase HTML and CSS are less problem solving and almost all structure/formatting work that I've done so far.
+Either way, I'm happy with the progress even though I'm going much slower.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)